amberxuemingxin/Unix-like-Operating-system/README.md

 FAT is the file stystem data structure pennFAT is the implementation of the FAT pennfatlib is a library of function calls like ls, rm, fread, fwrite

-General comments and anything that can help us grade your code:
-This has been an extremely difficult project for us to work on together because there are so many moving parts and delicate interlacing of codes that need to interact with each other very very well, otherwise it would lead to unimaginabily hard situations to debug, as sometimes we will be working on bugs that were unintentionally created because of some temporary revision to a previous version of the code, leading to a lot of collaboration overhead and some other headaches.
-We still have some bugs that we just don't have the time or energy to squash, but we are proud of what we made anyway because C is not the easiest language to work with and OS is not the most intuitive system to design either.